 Local solar is assumed to supply a negligible (effectively 0%) amount of power today and to increase linearly over time until 2050.

-Analysis done by GridSolar indicates the following as the full capacity for solar within Portland and South Portland in 2050, with solar PV installed to the fullest technical and economic extent.
+Analysis done by GridSolar estimates the full capacity for local solar generation within Portland and South Portland in 2050, as documented in Table 5, with solar PV installed to the fullest technical and economic extent.